polkadot-js/docs/docs/api-contract/start/contract.md

 const value = await contract
   .read('get', value, gasLimit)
   .send(alicePair.address);

+// The actual result from RPC as `ContractExecResult` ...
 ```

 In cases where the ABI messages have conflicting names, instead of the `'get'` string the actual message index (or message from the Abi itself) can be passed-through.